 • asset classification of financial instruments and non-financial stocks

 The prime focus of the Economic Statistics Classification Committee (ESCC) is the appropriate classification of public sector units and their transactions.
-This is due to their importance and impact on government debt and deficit.
+This is because of their importance and impact on government debt and deficit.
 It will also ensure that the ONS-published Public sector classification guide is as complete as possible.
 The ESCC will also consider, on request, the classification of non-public sector units, transactions and financial instruments.

 2.1 Transaction classifications